bjlaa/restaurant-viewer/readme.md

 Download or clone the repository from Github, then:

 * in command line, move to the downloaded folder
-* type in 'npm install' to grab all the necessary dependencies
+* type in `npm install` to grab all the necessary dependencies
 * type in `npm start`
 * visit <localhost:7770> in your browser